Zakoby McClain: College career

 against rival Alabama, he had a 99-yard Pick Six that helped propel the Tigers to a 48–45 upset.
 In his junior season, McClain led the nation in total tackles with 113.
 In his senior season, McClain was named to the Second-team All-SEC Team.
-On December 27, McClain announced he would skip Auburn's bowl game and enter the NFL Draft.
+On December 27, McClain announced he would skip Auburn's bowl game and enter the NFL draft.

 Professional career

 Baltimore Ravens

-McClain signed with the Baltimore Ravens after going undrafted in the 2022 NFL Draft.
+McClain signed with the Baltimore Ravens after going undrafted in the 2022 NFL draft.
 He was waived on August 30.

 New Orleans Breakers

 McClain signed with the New Orleans Breakers on January 7, 2023.
+The Breakers folded when the XFL and USFL merged to create the United Football League (UFL).

+Saskatchewan Roughriders

+On January 30, 2024, McClain signed with the Saskatchewan Roughriders of the Canadian Football League (CFL).
+He was released on August 15, 2024.